mieweb/datavis-glide/doc/source.rst

 according to the type information for that field (e.g. a string containing a date gets transformed into a Moment instance when the type info indicates the field should be treated as a date).
 The internal representation is used when sorting and filtering.

+Since type decoding can be expensive (e.g. converting millions of numbers using Numeral takes time), it can be deferred until needed.
+Here are some examples of when type decoding is required:

+* At display time (e.g. formatting a number as currency)
+* At sort time (e.g. parsing dates where the lexicographic ordering isn't chronological)

+If your data has thousands of values where type decoding has been deferred, the first time the user sorts by that column can take a great deal of time, because all values must be decoded before they can be sorted correctly.
+Operations after that will all be fast, since type decoding never has to occur again.

 Internal Format
 ===============